 I've learned a lot through these past three years living a healthy, active lifestyle, but these six habits have been indispensable since day one.
-Whether you are beginning your journey towards a healthier you or you've been in the game for a while, these tricks are fundamental to building a healthy lifestyle that you will enjoy committing to!
+Whether you are beginning your journey toward a healthier you or you've been in the game for a while, these tricks are fundamental to building a healthy lifestyle that you will enjoy committing to!

 1. Find healthier alternatives to the foods you enjoy.